ToniWestbrook/repeatfs/README.md

 Dependencies are available in all popular system package managers.
 Python 3, Libfuse, and GraphViz are also available within Anaconda (you may be able to find a channel with FUSE available as well):

-* Debian/Ubuntu: `sudo apt install python3 fuse3 libfuse3-3 graphviz`
+* Debian/Ubuntu: `sudo apt install python3 python-pip fuse3 libfuse3-3 graphviz`
-* RHEL/Fedora: `sudo yum install python3 fuse fuse-libs graphviz`
+* RHEL/Fedora: `sudo yum install python3 python-pip fuse fuse-libs graphviz`
-* Anaconda: `conda install -c conda-forge python=3 libfuse graphviz`
+* Anaconda: `conda install -c conda-forge python=3 pip libfuse graphviz`

 After the dependencies have been installed, RepeatFS can be installed from PyPI using pip: